-A molecule, or the simplest structural unit of a substance that still keeps the properties of that substance, is a scientific word that gets used by the nonscientific, as in "Every single molecule in my body wants that chocolate cake!"
+A molecule is the simplest structural unit of a substance that still keeps the properties of that substance, like a molecule of water.
+This scientific word also gets used in unscientific ways, as in "Every single molecule in my body wants that chocolate cupcake!"

 People sometimes confuse molecules with atoms, but a molecule is made up of atoms.
 A molecule retains the characteristic of the substance it’s from, so a water molecule is still water.
 An atom only has the characteristics of its element, not the larger composition.
 For example, a water molecule, H2O, is made up of two hydrogen atoms and one oxygen atom.